w3c/wai-aria-practices/README.md

 [aria-practices](https://w3c.github.io/aria-practices/) content directly from the [WAI website](https://www.w3.org/WAI/).

-The WAI website is build in jekyll and brings together several git submodules into one website.
+The WAI website is built in jekyll and brings together several git submodules into one website.
 You can read more details about the techincal architecture [here](https://wai-website-theme.netlify.app/technical/).

-This project is currently in a spike phase to understand any roadblocks in moving the [aria-practices repo](https://github.com/w3c/aria-practices/) which is currently a single static html file served by [gh-pages](https://pages.github.com/) and formatted and
+This project is currently in a spike phase to understand any potential roadblocks in moving the [aria-practices repo](https://github.com/w3c/aria-practices/) which is currently a single static html file served by [gh-pages](https://pages.github.com/) and formatted and